zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 [Msdiv 139] (#msdiv139) {#msdiv139 .ref .msdiv} (18-19)

-[APZ 139.1] (#apz139 .1) {#apz139 .1 .ref .apz} "Hassinagathama leave the herd”
+[APZ 139.1] (#apz139 .1) {#apz139 .1 .ref .apz} "Hassinagathama leave the herd"
-“Naga” says Hasthinagaya.
+"Naga" says Hasthinagaya.
 The Buddha of the soil is also called Naga.
 Covers Is the Buddha in the soil in a matter called Naga?
 Naganum because of incorrect inaccuracies is.
 'Noyanui 'Naganam will come,' Naganami.
 How wrong the Buddha on that soil Naganamveda because of non-concomitant?
 Incorrect straightening, which makes re-rattling